deadalias/CommandLine/README.md

 **Step 4: Navigate to the My Documents folder in Windows Explorer**

-“Navigate” in this context means “to go there.”
+"Navigate" in this context means "to go there.""
 One way is to click on Documents under Computer in the left of the Windows Explorer window.
 This opens the My Documents folder to let us see its contents.
 So we just “navigated” to the My Documents folder.

 **Step 5: Navigate to and show the contents of the My Documents folder in Git Bash**